ChrisKlug/web-dev-workshop/labs/lab1/lab1.md

 Once the __ui__ resource is in the "Healthy" state, click on the __localhost:XXXXX__ URL to view the UI.

 __Note:__ The UI doesn't actually work at the moment, as it requires some API endpoints to exist...
+So you will see a __Whoopsi Daisy!__ error message.
+But that is okay for now.

 ### Optional: Fix the Dashboard state